 - Analyzing your campaigns now is an ideal move for several reasons, one being that you can identify wasted spend and use the summer to test new budget allocations before the holiday season (a not-so-ideal time to be testing anything new.)

 - Based on your top-performing tactics and creative, shift 5-15% of your account spend—gathered from all of those low-performing audiences and creatives!—to a testing roadmap.

 - There’s no shortage of emerging social networks, which can be very tempting to add to the roadmap.
 If your brand is aligned with the advertising environment of networks such as Tiktok, start with testing 5% of your spend and scale out if necessary.

 - You can also create a roadmap based on new tactics, such as adding video or using emojis in ad copy, on the networks already included in your strategy.

 - Map out your customer’s journey from intent to conversion.
 What brought them to your impression, and what is the first thing they’ll see on your landing page when they click through?
 As marketers, we often show customers what we want them to see vs. what they want to see.
 Use this time as an opportunity to realign your creative with your customer experience strategy.

 - Consider user intent in this particular moment and adjust your media mix as needed to reflect where your brand’s audience is consuming content.
 It should come as no surprise that news sites are seeing an influx in traffic right now.
 If that’s a category where your audience may be visiting, how can you shift budget to maximize potential?
 With your audience in mind, continue to think more critically about your placements.

-Review your creative and more opportunities.
+Review your creative and test more opportunities.